-Homework will consist of two components, online homework and written homework.
-Online homework will consist of a WebAssign assignment due each week.
-For most problems in these assignments, you are allowed two free submissions per question part and a third submission that, if used, will incur a 25% penalty to your score on that part.
-It is therefore extremely important that you work each problem carefully on paper, in great detail, before submitting your answers.
-This practice is vital to learning the material and will also help you when reviewing the assignments before a test.
-Written homework will consist of two problems each week requiring detailed written solutions.
+Homework will consist of four or five problems each week requiring detailed written solutions.
 Writing good solutions provides practice in communicating your thinking process in a clear and precise way.
 Engineers (as well as professionals in other technical areas) actually spend a significant amount of time communicating their ideas in a way that is comprehensible to others.
 Being able to write clearly is an important skill for an engineer.
 You will also find that writing good explanations of your thinking process will improve your understanding of the physics concepts you are studying.
 Communicating your thinking process on paper will require writing sentences and paragraphs in addition to equations and formulas.
 A well written solution will include verbal explanation stating what physics principles are used, appropriate well-labeled diagrams, symbolic solution before numerical values are substituted, and correct numerical result with correct number of significant figures and correct units.
 Students whose work is excessively messy or poorly explained will be asked to rewrite the assignment.